UsabilityEngineering/Plant-Social/evaluation/README.md

 ## Approach to Study

 We opted for a **think-aloud** approach for our study so we could observe their thought processes and behaviors while navigating our app's interface.
 The approach allows us to get a more detailed examination of what exactly our users would be thinking while using the app.
-Our assessment would fall under summative as what we recorded would influence our changes to the final prototype.
+Our assessment would fall under formative as we're identifying the user's behaviors with our app so we can make the appropriate changes in our final prototype.

 ## Interpretation of Data Summary